Spoiler alert! It’s not what you think.

 Having greater instances of social validation can get you higher rankings on the internet.
 Google takes the likes and shares on your Facebook pages; reviews on third-party local directory sites and any other social interactions that take place regarding your business into consideration, as well.

 The more positive reviews that your business gets, the more visibility your business gets in the search engine result pages.
-This visibility is good for a positive growth in business.
+This visibility is good for positive growth in business.

 How To Cultivate Social Validation?